How Tiptonic Finger Picks Work

 The playing surfaces have been optimized to ensure that the string does not catch on the end or edge of the surfaces in an unnatural way.
 For example, those who use acrylic nails have problems with the string catching near the cuticle when the nail grows out a bit.
 Finger Picks solve this by always tucking right up against the cuticle.
 Since you place the Finger Pick on your finger right before you play each time, you always place it against the cuticle to prevent unwanted catching of the string in this location.

-Tiptonic Finger Picks also work well with every style of stringed music, including classical, flamenco, folk, blues, rock, and jazz, and every type of string, including nylon, gut, and steel.
+Tiptonic Finger Picks also work well with every style of stringed music, including classical, flamenco, folk, blues, rock, and jazz.
+They also work great with every type of string, including nylon, gut, and steel.
 You can easily switch between strumming, fingerpicking, blistering single-note runs, and even two-hand tapping.
 Many flat pickers find that a single Tiptonic Finger Pick on the index finger works like a superior flat pick by simply rotating the finger slightly to orient the Finger Pick like you would a flat pick, then lightly pressing the thumb against the index finger as if you were holding a flat pick.
 This same technique is also great for those wearing a full set of Tiptonic Finger Picks when they want to switch between fingerpicking and flat picking in the same song.

 Many Classical guitarists prefer the minimum length of about 1.5 mm (1/16″) out past the end of their nails.
 Others prefer a much longer extension to their nails.
-We often find that once a player switches to using Tiptonic Finger Picks they first start with short picks, then realize that they can play louder and faster with longer picks, so they switch to longer picks over time.
 We offer a variety of lengths to fit any style or level of play on any stringed instrument.
 So you can experiment with different sizes to find what works best for you.

 How to use Tiptonic Finger Picks

-Before getting started with Tiptonic Finger Picks, you first need to determine your sizes by purchasing the Starter Kit, then order the exact sizes you want on the Finger Pick product page.
-Once you have your picks, the process of using Tiptonic Finger Picks is very simple: activate the picks for 1-2 minutes, press the picks onto your nails, and play.
+To get started with Tiptonic Finger Picks, you first need to determine which of our 10 Finger Pick Shapes match your nails.
+Then, Order a Finger Pick Sampler to get a mix of picks to test and dial in the exact fit for each nail.
+Once you have your picks, the process of using Tiptonic Finger Picks is very simple whether you use an Activator with Premium Activator Adhesive or our newest adhesive, Removable Finger Pick Adhesive.
+If you have an Activator, place your picks inside for 3-4 minutes, press the picks onto your nails, and play.
 When you are done, you just slide them back off and place in the Activator Case until your next session.
-Many musicians get in the habit of turning on the Activator while tuning up and by the time you are in tune, the picks are activated and ready for action.
+Likewise, if you use Finger Pick Adhesive, apply it to the nail or inside of the pick and press the Finger Pick onto your nails and play.

-Please see the Owner’s Manual (link) for more detailed instructions on proper care and use of your Tiptonic Finger Picks and Activator.
+Please see the Owner’s Manual that came with your Starter Kit (before 4/19/2020) or your Finger Pick Sampler for more detailed instructions on proper care and use of your Tiptonic Finger Picks.

 Want To Get More Technical about Tiptonic Finger Picks?

 In addition to being pickers ourselves, we are engineers, and we absolutely love to talk technology when it comes to these game-changing picks.
-If you have any questions about how Tiptonic Finger Picks can help you achieve better tone and articulation from your instrument, or if you would like to learn how to purchase some Tiptonic Finger Picks, please contact us today.
+If you have any questions about how Tiptonic Finger Picks work, or how they can help you achieve better tone and articulation, please contact us today at email@example.com.